 So you're The Hero

-on a dangerous quest, you gather The Squad
+on a dangerous quest, you gather The Team

-and even rally that Rag Tag Bunch Of Misfits
+and rally that Rag Tag Bunch Of Misfits

 to your cause.
 Battles are fought, Character Development

 are made, and hearty laughs are shared by all

 Then, as you proceed towards the final battle, your friends start to die...
 One.
 By.
 One.